fEst1ck/coverage-playground/README.md

 # Dummy Fuzzer(WIP)

+A simple coverage-guided fuzzer designed for comparing different coverage metrics, i.e., block coverage, edge coverage, and path coverage.
+Thus performance of the fuzzer is not our concern.

-A simple coverage-guided fuzzer for comparing different coverage metrics.
-The fuzzer should be used with programs instrumented with https://github.com/fEst1ck/path-cov-instr.
+The fuzzer should be used with programs instrumented with https://github.com/fEst1ck/path-cov-instr, which tracks the execution paths of a program.

-## Building
+## Build

 ```bash
 cargo build --release